Pricing guide

 The more regular the task pattern, the easier it is to measure whether the subscription is shrinking time, drag, and cognitive load enough to justify itself.

-The key phrase is structured weekly rhythms.
-If the workflow is stable, the subscription can be compared against hours saved.
-If the workflow is chaotic, the tool mostly adds another layer to manage.
+Look for structured weekly rhythms.
+When the lane is stable, the subscription can be judged against hours saved.
+When the lane is chaotic, the product mostly adds another thing to manage.

 Bad-fit signals